Chapter 13.10

 (b) LID stormwater management design plans developed consistent with the requirements of this subsection shall satisfy the water quality and quantity performance criteria of Division I of this title.

-(c) The design criteria, hydrologic analysis and computational procedures for LID stormwater management design plans shall be those of the low-impact development design manuals.
+(c) The design criteria, hydrologic analysis and computational procedures for LID stormwater management design plans shall be in accordance with the Virginia Stormwater Management Handbook and the Virginia Stormwater BMP Clearinghouse.

 (d) LID stormwater management design plans shall not conflict with existing federal, state or local laws, ordinances, regulations or policies.

-(e) Stormwater facility maintenance easement agreement documentation, as provided by SCC 13.10.010(8), shall be recorded to identify the locations of integrated management practices on lots or parcels.
+(e) Stormwater management inspection and maintenance agreement documentation, as provided by SCC 13.10.010(17), shall be recorded to identify the locations of integrated management practices on lots or parcels.
 The owner shall not remove or structurally alter integrated management practices without prior written approval from the city.

-(f) Developments shall, to the extent practicable, incorporate LID practices in accordance with the low-impact development design manuals into the site layout and design to minimize increases in runoff rates, volumes, and pollutant loads.
+(f) Developments shall, to the extent practicable, incorporate LID practices in accordance with the Virginia Stormwater Management Handbook and the Virginia Stormwater BMP Clearinghouse into the site layout and design to minimize increases in runoff rates, volumes, and pollutant loads.

 (g) In addition, the following LID practices are required to be incorporated into each project:

 (i) Disconnect Impervious Areas/Downspout Disconnection.
-All runoff from rooftops and parking lots shall be directed onto vegetated swales or filter strips prior to entering a closed storm sewer system.
+All runoff from rooftops shall be directed onto vegetated swales or filter strips prior to entering a closed storm sewer system.

 (ii) Disconnected impervious areas shall be treated as close as practical to their source, and not at the low point of the site just prior to entering the public drainage system, unless that is the only possible location for treatment.